-In the case of multiple intestinal polyps associated with FAP, resection remains the only feasible option.
+In the case of multiple intestinal polyps associated with FAP, colon resection remains the only feasible option.

 Surgical resection may be advocated for large, sessile polyps that are difficult to remove or for advanced colonic polyps that recur despite adequate initial endoscopic treatment.

 Several surgical options should be discussed with the patient, including total colectomy, subtotal colectomy with rectal sparing, or segmental resection.

 Currently, no firm guidelines exist regarding the prevention of the development of colonic polyps.
 However, note the following:

 Fiber may also have some activity; the best evidence is for cereal fiber.

 Aspirin may be considered in select patients.

 Studies have demonstrated that a diet high in antioxidants has no impact on colonic polyp recurrence.

 In one study, supplementary folate was also found to have no benefit, although this conclusion bears the caveat that the tested population had substantial basal folate intake.
 Thus, some folate intake may be protective.